maciejhirsz/logos/book/src/examples/json.md

 {{#include ../../../logos/examples/json.rs:array}}
 ```

-A similar approach is used for objects, where the only different is that we expect (key, value) pairs, separated by a colon.
+A similar approach is used for objects, where the only difference is that we expect (key, value) pairs, separated by a colon.

 ```rust,no_run,noplayground
 {{#include ../../../logos/examples/json.rs:object}}